ericmasiello/flashcard-offline-app/README.md

-# Flash Cards Application
+# Flash Cards PWA

-A client-side only flash card web application built with React 19, TypeScript, and Vite.
-The app works completely offline using IndexedDB for data storage.
+A **Progressive Web App (PWA)** flash card application built with React 19, TypeScript, and Vite.
+The app works completely offline using IndexedDB for data storage and can be installed on any device.

 ## Features

+- **💾 Offline Support**: Works completely offline with service worker caching
+- **📱 Installable**: Can be installed as a native app on mobile and desktop
-- **Flash Card Display**: Navigate through flash cards with flip animation
+- **🔄 Flash Card Display**: Navigate through flash cards with flip animation
-- **CSV Import**: Import flash cards via CSV format in the admin panel
+- **📊 CSV Import**: Import flash cards via CSV format in the admin panel
-- **Offline Support**: Works completely offline using IndexedDB storage
+- **🔍 Network Status**: Shows online/offline status
+- **📲 Install Prompt**: Automatic PWA installation prompt
-- **Responsive Design**: Mobile-friendly interface
+- **📱 Responsive Design**: Mobile-friendly interface
-- **TypeScript**: Full type safety throughout the application
+- **🔒 TypeScript**: Full type safety throughout the application

 ## Tech Stack

 - **React 19** with TypeScript
 - **React Router** for navigation
 - **Vite** for fast development and building
+- **Vite PWA Plugin** for service worker and manifest generation
 - **Dexie** for IndexedDB management
 - **Papa Parse** for CSV parsing
+- **Canvas API** for generating PWA icons

 ## Getting Started